How to Connect Claude to Google Drive: A Complete Guide

 }

-4. Start Agenting Restart Claude.
-You can now ask natural language commands like: "Check the 'Marketing' folder for the latest PDF, summarize it, and save the summary as a new text file."
-Claude will use the Fast.io tools to execute this workflow autonomously.
+Step 4: Restart Claude and test it After restarting, try: "Check the 'Marketing' folder for the latest PDF, summarize it, and save the summary as a new text file."
+Claude will find the file, read it, and write the output — all without you doing anything manually.

 Security: Why Scoped Access Matters